gichigi/0xHunter/BRAND_VOICE.md

 ### Empty States
 - "No trail found."
 - "The shadows reveal nothing."
-- "The Hunter has nothing to report."
+- "0xHunter has nothing to report."
 - "This path leads nowhere."

 ### Success Messages
 - "Target located."
 - "The trail is clear."
-- "The Hunter has found what you seek."
+- "0xHunter has found what you seek."
 - "Secrets revealed."

 ---